Wall Street rallies in relief after Fed's assurance on rates

 The war in Ukraine has helped send prices for oil soaring because the region is a major producer of energy.
 COVID infections in China, meanwhile, have led to the closure of factories and disrupted supply chains.
 It all helped pull the S&P 500 down more than 20% from its record set in early January, putting Wall Street into what investors call a bear market.

-Many of those concerns are still around, which will likely keep markets volatile.
+Many of those concerns are still around, which probably will keep markets volatile.

 Germany’s DAX returned 1.4% after the European Central Bank called an unscheduled meeting to address worries that rising interest rates will cause turmoil in the continent’s bond market.
 The central bank did not give a detailed plan, but it said it would act if needed against “fragmentation” as yields for some European countries’ bonds rise much more than for others.